miajov/psych-distance-intervention/README.md

 # Psychological distance intervention reminders reduce alcohol consumption frequency

-This repository contains scripts and deidentified data for main analyses.
+This repository contains scripts and de-identified data to repdroduce the main analyses.